The Only Types of Cookware You Should Use

 Titanium cookware sets are fairly pricey, but they’re one of the safer nonstick varieties available.
 “Titanium is a safe metal,” says Robert Brown, MD, author of the book Toxic Home/Conscious Home: A Mindful Approach to Wellness at Home.
 “The nonstick surface may be derived from silicone, a nonporous ceramic coating, titanium, or a combination.”

 If you prefer to cook with aluminum pots and pans, be sure it’s a version that specifies that it’s “anodized.”
 “Anodized cookware has a thin layer of aluminum oxide on its surface that makes it more durable and less likely to flake off and corrode, making it the safest aluminum option,” says Dr. Brown.
-Non-anodized aluminum products pose the risk of introducing trace amounts of aluminum into food, which you shouldn’t do—it’s one of the cooking mistakes that can make your food toxic.
+Non-anodized aluminum products pose the risk of introducing trace amounts of aluminum into food, which you shouldn’t do.

 Copper cookware not only conducts heat well, but it’s also attractive, durable, and free of harmful chemicals.
-Just steer clear if you have Wilson’s disease, a rare inherited disorder.
+That said, copper isn’t always the best option.
+Steer clear if you have Wilson’s disease, a rare inherited disorder.
 “People who have Wilson’s disease should avoid copper, a disease in which people cannot metabolize dietary copper, and consequently, it can accumulate in organs,” says Rosemary Trout, department head of Drexel University’s Culinary Arts & Food Science programs.
-That said, copper isn’t always the best option.

 “Glass containers are excellent to use when baking, as long as one uses a heat-tolerant glass such as Pyrex,” says Dr. Brown.
 Just be sure not to heat food in glass on the stovetop—it could crack and even shatter.
 Be sure you’re not guilty of these ways you’re using your kitchen appliances wrong, either.